mittinatten/freesasa/doc/doxy_main.md

 for a given amino acid this can be overridden as is shown for `PRO CB` in the example.

+@page Selection Selection syntax

+FreeSASA uses a subset of the Pymol select commands to give users an easy way of summing up the SASA of groups of atoms.
+This is done by the function freesasa_select_area() in the C API, selectArea() in the Python interface and the option `--select` for the command line tool.
+All commands are case insensitive.
+A basic selection has a selection name, a property selector and a list of arguments

+    <selection-name>, <selector> <list>

+For example

+    aromatic, resn phe+tyr+trp+his+pro

+Several selectors can be joined using boolean logic and parentheses,

+    <selection-name>, (<s1> <l1>) and not (<s2> <l2> or <s3> <l3>)

+where s1, s2 and s3 are selectors and l1, l2 and l3 are lists.
+The
+operator `and` has precedence over `or`, so the second parentheses is necessary but not the first, in the example above.

+The following property selectors are supported

+- `resn` Residue names like "ala", "arg", "du", etc
+- `resi` Residue index (positive integers)
+- `chain` Chain labels (single characters)
+- `name` Atom names, such as "ca", "c", "oxt", etc
+- `symbol` Element symbols, such as "C", "O", "Se", "Fe", etc.

+A list of residues can be selected using

+    resn ala+val+leu+ile+met

+and similarly for the other four selectors.
+In addition `resi` and `chain` support ranges

+    resi 1-10
+    resi 1-10+20-30+35
+    chain A+C-E

+Combining ranges with plus signs, as in the two last lines, is not allowed in Pymol but supported by FreeSASA.

+If a selection list contains elements not found in the molecule that is analyzed, a warning is printed and that part of the list does not contribute to the selection.
+Not finding an a list element can be because it specifies a residue that does not exist in the particular molecule, or because of typos.
+The selector does not keep a list of valid elements, residue names, etc.

 @page Python Python bindings